 Porto Seguro beaches

-It’s impossible not starting your trip by the Porto Seguro beaches, isn’t it?
+It’s impossible not start your trip by the Porto Seguro beaches, isn’t it?
 Check out some of them below:

 Mundaí Beach is the closest to the center of Porto Seguro, approximately 5km away.
 It is the perfect combination of a calm sea with blue-green water, clear and soft sand, and a stunning vegetation of coconut trees crowning the landscape.

-For those looking for entertainment during the day and a party atmosphere at night, Jamaica Beach Bar has music playing all the time, with sounds that differ from axé, like reggae, salsa, merengue and country.
+For those looking for entertainment during the day and a party atmosphere at night, Jamaica Beach Bar has music playing all the time, with sounds that vary from axé, to reggae, salsa, merengue and country.
 Oh, and they have an amphibious chair in case anyone needs it.

 One of the most well known attractions in Porto Seguro is Taperapuã Beach.
 This is where the famous tents with Axé concerts, good drinks and Bahian typical food are located, such as the Axé Moi, Tôa-Tôa and Barramares leisure complexes.